ecoen66/homebridge-platform-pdu/README.md

-# homebridge-platform-raritanpdu
+# homebridge-platform-pdu
-# Homebridge dynamic Platform Plugin for Raritan PDUs
+# Homebridge dynamic Platform Plugin for Raritan and APC PDUs
-A [Raritan](https://www.raritan.com) PX-5475 PDU plugin for
+A [Raritan](https://www.raritan.com) PX-5475 and [APC](https://www.apc.com) AP7931 PDU plugin for
 [Homebridge](https://github.com/nfarina/homebridge).
 This creates one or more PDU accessories, each with multiple outlet services and a light meter service to report on current utilization in Watts.

 This code is heavily based on the work of invliD's [homebridge-digipower-pdu](https://github.com/invliD/homebridge-digipower-pdu) accessory.